Am I Eligible?

 Sometimes we find that otherwise strong applicants need to strengthen their math skills or fill in gaps in their preparation by taking additional courses or completing a self-study program.
 Professionals seeking a new career direction may need to take several courses in the year prior to their planned enrollment in order to satisfy the admissions requirements and prepare for the Program.
 If you need to take courses to qualify for admission or to refresh your math skills, please contact us.
 We will be happy to work with you to create a plan that will help you become a competitive candidate for admission and prepare you to be successful in the Program.
 A list of courses is maintained on the Available Courses for Prospective AMP Students page.
 Once you have made your plans, download a copy of the AMP Articulation Plan template, and submit your articulation plan to email@example.com for approval.
 We will keep your plan on file and take it into consideration during the admissions review.

-You may apply for admission while taking courses.
+You may apply for admission while taking courses or doing a self-study review.
 Courses you take to satisfy the admissions requirements must be completed successfully prior to your enrollment in the AMP, and your continuing enrollment in the Accelerated Master’s Program is contingent upon the School of Engineering’s receipt and review of official transcripts for courses taken in preparation for the program.

 We send all incoming AMP students recommendations for review and links to free resources to help them prepare for the Accelerated Master’s Program.